JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 ```
 and change the `disable = yes` to `disable = no`

-If you have trouble finding the lines you can search for them by going into normal mode with `escape` then enter
+If you have trouble finding the lines you can search for them by going into normal mode with <shortcut>escape</shortcut> then enter
-`/WWV` to search for the WWV lines, then select `enter` to enter normal mode again.
+`/WWV` to search for the WWV lines, then select <shortcut>enter</shortcut> to enter normal mode again.
 Same for the other lines
 `/FT8` to search for the section with the lines above.

 Once this is done enter normal mode, then save and quit using `:wq!` this time.